SarahMit/gogamejam/game-design/core-mechanics.md

 - **Easy to understand** (player “gets it” in 10 seconds)
 - **Expandable** (can introduce variations or combos)

+Ask yourself:
+* Can I explain it in **one sentence**?
+* Is it **fun to do repeatedly**?
+* Can I build **at least 2–3 levels or challenges** with just this?

+If yes, you’ve got a great candidate!
+Before adding art, menus, or sound — you might want to test if the core mechanic **feels good**.
+Use placeholder shapes and focus on movement and responsiveness.
 ---

 ## 🧪 Examples of Core Mechanics